$0 Quebec Adoption Quick-Start Checklist

 A child in the DPJ system is not automatically available for adoption.
 Before a child can be matched with an adoptive family, the court must issue a déclaration d'admissibilité à l'adoption — a declaration of eligibility for adoption.

-This legal declaration, issued by the Court of Quebec, is required in three situations:
+This legal declaration, issued by the Court of Quebec, is supported by four grounds:

-- The biological parents have signed a general consent to adoption voluntarily and irrevocably
+2. The biological parents have signed a general consent to adoption that has not been withdrawn

-- The court determines the parents have abandoned the child or failed to fulfill parental responsibilities for a significant period — typically six months for infants or twelve months for older children — and it is unlikely they will do so in the future
+4. The court determines that the parents have failed to assume parental responsibilities for a significant period — typically six months for infants or twelve months for older children — and it is unlikely they will do so in the future

 The déclaration d'admissibilité is not something families apply for.
-It is a legal determination made by the DPJ and the court, usually during ongoing youth protection proceedings.
-Families in the Banque mixte program may foster a child for months or years before this declaration is issued — and it may never be issued if the child ultimately returns to their biological family.
+It is a legal determination made by the Court of Quebec, usually during ongoing youth protection proceedings.
+Families in the Banque mixte program may foster a child before this declaration is issued — and it may never be issued if the child ultimately returns to their biological family.

 This uncertainty is one of the defining emotional challenges of the Banque mixte path, and it is something every family must understand before joining the program.